Parent Information Package

 Grade 7 + 8

 LEAD: Leadership Empowerment & Development.
-Through fun team-building activities LEAD participants build confidence, learning to trust their own instincts, and practise in-person communication.
-By taking on small (but important) camp responsibilities, participants complete essential roles within Willowgrove’s larger Charitable work, learning the impact that small contributions can make to a community.
+Through fun team-building activities and learning sessions, LEAD participants build confidence, gain skills, and practise in-person communication.
+By taking on small (but important) camp responsibilities and learning from our camp staff, participants will leave the program with real life skills that will help them find a job in the camping world.

 Helping Hand

-We believe that all children should have the opportunity to attend camp.
-Our Helping Hand program provides campers who need additional assistance throughout the day with the support they need.
+Our Helping Hand support program provides campers who need additional assistance throughout the day with the support they need.
 All campers in our Helping Hand program are integrated into our regular camp groups.

-Before being accepted into the Helping Hand program, all campers and their families will be asked to come to camp for a meet and greet with one of our year round staff members.
+Before being accepted into the Helping Hand program, all families will be contacted to set up a time to speak to one of our year round staff members on the phone or to set up a meet and greet at Willowgrove.
 For campers that need more support than we are able to provide, a worker can be hired by the family to support the camper while they are with us.

 All children must be: